A-Abdelsattar/A-Abdelsattar/README.md

 ---

 ### ⚡ Fun Fact
-💬 *"Teaching others is the fastest way to learn yourself."*
+💬 *"I believe that the best way to master programming is to teach it."*

 ---